volta-cli/volta/README.md

 ## Demo

-There's a sample `package.json` in this repo so just cd into the repo and run:
+There's a sample `package.json` at `dev` directory of this repo so just cd into `dev` of the repo and run:

 ```sh
 $ node -e 'console.log(`this project uses node ${process.version}`)'